psf/pyperf/doc/run_benchmark.rst

 perf does not implement a function to warmup the benchmark until results seem to be stable.
-On some benchmarks, performances are never stable: see the paper mentionned above.
+On some benchmarks, performances are never stable: see the paper mentioned above.
 Running an arbitrary number of warmup values may also make the benchmark less reliable since two runs may use a different number of warmup values.